arineng/rdap_bootstrap_server/README.md

     - Upgraded Gradle, Spring Boot, and JUnit.
 * 2.0.3
     - Use GitHub actions to perform builds.
-* 2.0.5-SNAPSHOT
+* 3.0.0-SNAPSHOT
     - Ability to retry downloading a bootstrap file in case of a failure.
+    - Upgraded to build against Java 17 or higher.
+    - Upgraded Gradle and Spring Boot.

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher, as a Spring Boot application, or as a Docker container.
-It should build against Java 11 or higher.
+It should build against Java 17 or higher.

 To build using Gradle: